Source Gaming

 Outro

 And with that, we conclude one of the most bizarre and unlikely pitches this site has ever hosted.
 Smash and Borderlands might be juggernauts in their respective corners, seeing consistent success and acclaim, but they couldn’t be more different.
 One’s a masterful celebration of the industry, attracting fans the world over, and the other’s…not that.
 Borderlands has been a weird beast, but an endearing one.
 It’s the furthest thing you could get from Nintendo’s philosophy and branding, but still inventive and one of a kind.
-The madness and satisfying co-op experience have earned players’ devotion for a reason, but recent developments have shined a less flattering light on the franchise.
-Randy Pitchford.
-The controversy surrounding this maligned president of Gearbox is a subject too deep and loose-fitting to discuss here, but its role in tanking the goodwill Borderlands harbored is undeniable.
+The madness and satisfying co-op experience have earned players’ devotion for a reason, but recent developments have shined a less flattering light on the franchise: Randy Pitchford.
+The controversy surrounding this maligned president of Gearbox is a subject too deep and loose fitting to discuss here, but its role in tanking the goodwill Borderlands harbored is clear.
 It’s a far, far cry from Masahiro Sakurai’s ballpark, and he should probably keep his distance.
 With that in mind, this concept is little more than me tossing ideas around.
 Honestly, I don’t think the two series should meet, but if we ignore this scenario’s ramifications and only look at Zer0’s potential as a fighter, it sounds like a fun enough idea to me.

 3 comments